 We’ve successfully added pesto to focaccia, pinwheels, cheese straws, bruschetta and many more bread and pastry dishes.

 Make a pesto dressing

-For years, whenever we made a salad we’d whip up a quick vinaigrette of olive oil and balsamic vinegar, occasionally adding a little wholegrain mustard and honey if we were feeling really fancy pants.
+For years, whenever we made a salad, we’d whip up a quick vinaigrette of olive oil and balsamic vinegar, occasionally adding a little wholegrain mustard and honey for an extra layer of complexity.
 Ever since adding pesto to the equation though, we’ve never looked back.